 Dr. Marie-Françoise Fuchs, France, President of OLD’UP an association she founded in 2008.
 She is member of the Law and Freedom Committee of the National Gerontology Federation (FNG) and of the users’ committee of the High Authority on Health, the HAS (Haute Autorité de Santé and CRUQ).
 Dr. Fuchs is a Doctor of Medicine (University of Paris), psychodramatist, psychotherapist and family therapist, a member of PSYFA and SFPPG (graduate of IFEP) trainer and group facilitator, Balint groups).
 She is a regular speaker in many family associations, trainer Lycée Rabelais in psychology and sociology at the School of Nursing from 1985 to 1990, Project “Shares” SOS Friendships from 1985 to 1995.
 President of the EPE Ile de France from 1988 to 1994, President and Founder of EGPE (School of grandparents Parents Europeans from 1994 until 2004).
 Dr. Fuchs has published to books about grandparenting: The Art of Grandparents in 1999, Minerva Edition in collaboration with Genevieve Laplagne and psychologists EGPE; and Questions Grandparents, 2001 Edition La Martinière in collaboration with Françoise Chaze and psychologists EGPE.

 Richard Adler, The Institute for the Future, is principal of People & Technology, a consulting firm in Silicon Valley.
 He is also a Distinguished Fellow at the Institute for the Future in Palo Alto, California.
-He has been actively involved in the field of aging and technology for more than two decades.
+He has been actively involved in the field of ageing and technology for more than two decades.
 At IFTF, Richard conceived and co-led a multi-client research program on Boomers: The Next 20 Years.
-He also served as guest editor for the Fall, 2010, issued of Generations, the journal of the American Society on Aging, on “the future of aging,” and organized National Forums on the Future of Aging for ASA in 2011 and 2012.
+He also served as guest editor for the Fall, 2010, issued of Generations, the journal of the American Society on Ageing, on “the future of ageing,” and organized National Forums on the Future of Ageing for ASA in 2011 and 2012.
 He is a board member of the Institute for the Ages.

 Elizabeth Isele, USA, Founder and CEO, The Global Institute for Experienced Entrepreneurship.
 Elizabeth is recognized globally as a pioneering senior and intergenerational entrepreneurship expert.
 Her passion (grounded in data and metrics) to create an “Experienced Economy” by unleashing the potential of the 50+ and catalyzing experience across generations is contagious.
 She strives to eliminate the prevailing gloom and doom scenario that describes this huge demographic wave as a “silver tsunami” and replace it with the image of a “silver lining,” yielding golden dividends.
 Elizabeth is part of the experienced economy.
 As a septugenarian, she founded The Global Institute for Experienced Entrepreneurship, a comprehensive, cross-sector (business, government, education and research) ecosystem to propel and support cross-generational experience and entrepreneurship in the workplace as well as new business startups.
 For the past five years, Elizabeth has been crisscrossing the globe from Australia to Chile to Dublin to Istanbul and most recently Japan, convening forums among cross-sector thought leaders to raise awareness and ignite intergenerational experience.
 Her Experience Incubators® – ideas into actions workshops – have been adopted by entrepreneuring individuals and organizations and governments seeking to transform the 21st century workforce worldwide.
 Elizabeth has been a trusted advisor for the Obama White House, and continues to be for Congress, the European Union (EU), the US State Department, i4J (Vint Cerf and David Nordfors’ Innovation for Jobs), the Clinton Global Initiative, the Organization for Economic Cooperation and Development (OECD), the W-20, G-7 and G-20 world forums, as well as many other governments, universities, private sector corporations and NGOs worldwide.